-The Netherlands comes in first on the 2007 CDI on the strength of ample aid-giving, falling greenhouse gas emissions, and support for investment in developing countries.
-Close behind are three more big aid donors: Denmark, Sweden, and Norway.
-Australia, Canada, and New Zealand are among those tying for fifth.
-They have a very different profile: generally low on aid but strong on trade, investment, migration, and security.
-Japan remains last.
-Overall standings in the Index changed little from 2006, because countries policies and practices towards development tend to change slowly.
+The Netherlands comes in first on the 2008 CDI on the strength of ample aid-giving, falling greenhouse gas emissions, and support for investment in developing countries.
+Close behind are three more big aid donors: Sweden, Norway, and Denmark.
+Australia, Canada, and New Zealand make it into the top half with a very different profile: generally low on aid but strong on trade, investment, migration, and security.
+Japan is second to last, ahead only of South Korea, a new addition to the CDI in 2008.

 Rights & Permissions